UFS Explorer Network RAID

 Microsoft Windows ®: Windows ® 7 with Service Pack 1 and later

-Linux: Most Linux distributions with X GUI and libstdc++.so.6 API level
+Linux: Most Linux distributions with X GUI and GLIBC version 2.23 and later

 Supported host computer architectures: